-- Wear Tailored Clothing: Tailored clothing always looks better.
+- Wear tailored clothing: Tailored clothing always looks better.
 It pays to invest in just a few high-quality outfits that are interchangeable than in several poor quality outfits.

-- Color and Patterns: Conservative colors and fabrics remain a standard in business attire for women.
+- Color and patterns: Conservative colors and fabrics remain a standard in business attire for women.
 Wear dark gray or navy pants and suits.
 Women can also wear black if the clothing is professional.
 Cocktail dresses are not appropriate for business meetings.

-- Avoid Color and Pattern Extremes: You want to make a statement about your business, not a personal statement expressing your passion for purple polka dots.
+- Avoid color and pattern extremes: You want to make a statement about your business, not a personal statement expressing your passion for purple polka dots.
 Plaids and subtle patterns that appear solid from across a room are conservative and safest.
 Wide stripes and fabrics with high sheen are too distracting for business meetings.

-- Pants and Suits: Pants are fine, but stick to tailored pants with a crease.
-Khaki, twill, and corduroy are good fabric choices for business casual but stay away from denim and heavy cotton materials.
+- Pants and suits: Pants are fine, but stick to tailored pants with a crease.
+Khaki, twill, and corduroy are good fabric choices for business casual, but stay away from denim and heavy cotton materials.
 Pants and suits made from wool and wool blends are good standard business attire and work for all seasons.
 Try to avoid synthetic fabrics like rayon and polyester blends which lack quality and can wrinkle.
 Make sure pants are clean, pressed, and wrinkle-free.
 The hem should cover the ankle but not drape to the floor.
 Even if you have a lovely figure, stay away from pants that are too tight.

-- Skirts and Dresses: The right color and material are important, but the right length is critical.
-If you sit in a chair and exposure too much thigh with your legs crossed (or uncrossed), the outfit is too short.
+- Skirts and dresses: The right color and material are important, but the right length is critical.
+If you sit in a chair and expose too much thigh with your legs crossed (or uncrossed), the outfit is too short.
 If your skirt has a slit, it should be small, centered in the back, and no higher than the back of your knee.
 High slits in skirts are never appropriate.
 A slit should not impair mobility (such as walking and climbing stairs).
 If you cannot walk comfortably in a skirt, it is too small or too tight.

-- Shirts and Sweaters: The first rule is, don’t show cleavage.
+- Shirts and sweaters: The first rule is, don’t show cleavage.
 Blouses should be tailored and coordinate with the rest of your outfit.
 Fine-gauge knit shells are fine but make sure the top is not see-through or too form-fitting.

-- Bras and Panties: Undergarments should support your figure and not show through clothing.
+- Bras and panties: Undergarments should support your figure and not show through clothing.
 If your panty line shows through, that means your clothing is too tight.

-If you're uncertain about how to dress for a meeting, you should treat all face-to-face business contact as you would a job interview.
+If you're uncertain about how to dress for a meeting, treat all face-to-face business contact as you would a job interview.
 Dress appropriately, in standard business attire.
 And, if you are invited to a business social event, it is acceptable to ask what the dress code is.